 We set a course and made our way to the wide open waters of the deep blue Atlantic.
 Like the beaches sail boats were scattered along the island’s perimeter pushed by the gentle ease of the offshore breeze.
 Captain Doré maneuvered around the island’s geography touring the walls of each town’s port.
 Imagining the courage the British and Dutch navy fleets would need to invade these almost impenetrable walls was simply daunting and understandably why they never succeeded.
 We made it as far as Les Portes-en-Ré turning back with the tide.
 Along the way we encountered a boat full of young attractive sailors most likely captaining one of their parent’s twenty-five foot sailboat.
 With a hand-wave and a respectful “bonjour” we motored on to Saint-Martin-de-Ré.
 As the young sailors faded away into the distance against the setting sun I imagined being young and free as they were.
 Alone on the water with no care in the world. Île de Ré embodied this type of freedom and lifestyle for everyone.
 Free to roam, to explore, to do nothing or everything.
 You leave your normal existence back in La Rochelle when you cross the bridge onto Île de Ré.
 Your life is yours and yours only while on the island and certainly not taken for granted.
 A simple reminder that we can still be completely present every second of the day.

-As I hopped off the bow of the boat back in Saint-Martin-de-Ré Captain Doré waved an au revoir.
+As I hopped off the bow of the boat back in Saint-Martin-de-Ré Captain Doré I waved an "au revoir".
 I walked up the fortified stone steps and looked up to see a flock of sea birds silhouetted against the early evening’s purple sky.
 I closed my eyes and took in a deep breath of the fresh salty air.
 My sea legs were still adjusting when I got back to my room and I was ready to savor the sunset through the windows.
-Night fell and like the ocean’s tide the island inhabitants came out for their nightly ramble along the port’s edge.
+Night fell and like the ocean’s tide the island's inhabitants came out for their nightly ramble along the port’s edge.
 After a soak in the claw foot tub I ventured out for my last night on Île de Ré.
-I wasn’t ready to go back the next day across the bridge and pick up my life in La Rochelle that was so patiently waiting for my return.
+I wasn’t ready to go back across the bridge in the morning where my normal life was so patiently waiting for my return.
 I’ll be back some day but for now simple day dreams and wishful memories will have to do.